Duke Integrating Special Populations Core

-The Special Populations Core launched in May of 2017 to facilitate the integration of traditionally underserved populations in clinical research.
-These special populations include infants and children/pediatric populations, adolescents and young adults, older adults, people with disabilities and/or rare disorders, people who have been underrepresented in clinical research (e.g. African Americans, Native Americans, Latinos, rural populations or populations with low socioeconomic status).
+The Integrating Special Populations Core launched in May of 2017 to facilitate the integration of traditionally underserved populations in clinical research.
+These special populations include infants and children/pediatric populations, adolescents and young adults, older adults, pregnant people, people with disabilities and/or rare disorders, people who have been underrepresented in clinical research (e.g. African Americans, Native Americans, Latinos, rural populations or populations with low socioeconomic status), rural populations, and LGBTQ+ Health.
 We provide infrastructure, resources, and training to amplify science and accelerate discoveries in special populations.
 We also build workforce capacity through training and growing professional networks of investigators engaged in special population research.

 What we Do